Buying Guides · Last updated 2 June 2026

 In exchange for this uncertainty, off-plan buyers typically get a lower price than buyers of completed units.
 The discount compensates for the wait, the risk, and the fact that you cannot inspect what you are buying in the way you can with a resale property.

 In some markets, off-plan buyers also benefit from price appreciation during the construction period.
 If the development takes two years to complete and prices in the area rise during that time, you have locked in the earlier, lower price.
-This is not guaranteed and depends on the market conditions at the time.
+This is not guaranteed and depends on market conditions at the time of purchase.

 EuroCity Gibraltar: The Development That Matters Most

-For buyers, EuroCity represents the most substantial new-build opportunity Gibraltar has offered in decades.
-Residential units within the development have attracted interest from local buyers, Gibraltar residents returning from abroad, and international buyers looking for a stable, well-regulated property market at the western mouth of the Mediterranean.
+For buyers, EuroCity is the standout new-build opportunity of 2026.
+Residential units have attracted interest from local buyers, Gibraltar residents returning from abroad, and international buyers drawn to a stable, well-regulated market at the western entrance to the Mediterranean.

 Construction is ongoing as of 2026.
-Timelines for individual phases should be confirmed directly with the developer or your solicitor, as large mixed-use projects of this scale often have phased completion dates.
+Timelines for individual phases should be confirmed directly with the developer or your solicitor, as large mixed-use projects of this scale involve phased completion dates that can shift.

 Other New Developments in 2026